2333-hr/casa0015-mobile-assessment/README.md

 This is the Final assessment template for CASA0014 - Please use this template and edit the relevant sections to personalise.
-This section has a short introduction to what the application is
+This section has a short introduction to what the application is Landmark Hopper is an APP for city landmark visitors.
+Its intuitive user interface shows users the geographical coordinates of their current location and displays landmarks within a selected range through a built-in search function.
+Not only that, each landmark is accompanied by real-time weather information such as UV intensity, temperature, precipitation rate, and the specific location of these landmarks on Google Maps, providing users with instant and detailed local information.*

+We also encountered challenges while writing this app.
+In particular, integrating multiple APIs—Google Maps and OpenMeteo—into a cooperating whole requires precise coding and careful design.
+The result is an app that can be easily deployed across multiple platforms, giving users a consistently high-quality experience whether they are using Android, iOS, or a web browser.*

+Are you ready to embark on a new journey of discovery, learning and experience with Landmark Hopper?
+Download the experience now and start your landmark hopping journey.

 ## Use this README File